Sujan30/docs-mcp-server/README.md

 ✅ Create a new Google Doc with just a title
 ✅ Create a new Google Doc with both title and content
 ✅ Add more content to an existing document
-✅ Create google calendar events with just plain text
+✅ Create google calendar events & list out the next x events with just plain text
-✅ Find the next number of events with just plain text

 ---